kkirspel/TextBasedGame/README.md

 Directions:

-(pending access to a Mac to run this program and document (wrote this 5 years ago))
+(pending access to a mac to run this program and then document (wrote several years ago on a university mac))